WadeYin9712/SentiBERT/README.md

         --stage train \                                     ---> "train", "test" or "dev" --domain joy                                        ---> "joy", "sad", "fear" or "anger".
 Used in EmoInt task
 ```
-Note that SST-phrase already has tree information in `sstphrase_train\dev\test.txt`.
+Note that SST-phrase already has tree information in `sstphrase_train\test.txt`.
 In this case, tree_dir should be `/datasets/sstphrase/`.

 ## Pretraining
 1. Generate epochs for preparation